 Physiologic effects of Insulin

-Insulin is secreted by a small group of cells in the pancreas.
-They are called beta cells, located in the islets of Langerhans.
-The islets of Langerhans are islands of four types of cells (alpha, beta, delta, and F) surrounded by pancreatic ancini.
+Insulin is secreted by pancreatic beta cells (ß), located in the islets of Langerhans.
+The islets of Langerhans are clusters of four cell types, (alpha, beta, delta, and F) surrounded by pancreatic ancini.
 Drag your cursor over the map to identify cells and their related products.

 Instant Feedback: